oliverjam/learn-advanced-react-reusable-components/README.md

 1. Clone this repo
 1. `cd` into it and run `npm install`
-1. Run `npm start` and it should automatically open in your browser
+1. Run `npm start` and open in your browser

-Open the `src/InputField.js` file.
+Open the `src/InputField.jsx` file.
 It contains an input field component that renders a `<label>` and an `<input>`.
-It spreads any extra props on to the input element.
+It spreads any extra props onto the input element.

 ```jsx
 <InputField id="first-name" label="First name" />